litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 expressions in Rust, the security is taken seriously and some features at the root cause of this kind of problems are simply not implemented.
-That mean that the crate is less powerful than other systems out there, but it is a tradeoff that the developpers chose to make.
+That mean that the crate is less powerful than other systems out there, but it is a tradeoff that the developers chose to make.

 See the "[Untrusted inputs][regex_docs_untrused_inp]" section from the docs of the crate for more details